sifferman/labs-with-cva6/labs/ooo.md

 ## Prelab

-Read through the [CVA6 Execute Stage Documentation](https://docs.openhwgroup.org/projects/cva6-user-manual/03_cva6_design/ex_stage.html) and the [CVA6 Issue Stage Documentation](https://docs.openhwgroup.org/projects/cva6-user-manual/03_cva6_design/issue_stage.html).
+Read through the [CVA6 Execute Stage Documentation](https://docs.openhwgroup.org/projects/cva6-user-manual/03_cva6_design/ex_stage.html) and the [CVA6 Issue Stage Documentation](https://docs.openhwgroup.org/projects/cva6-user-manual/03_cva6_design/issue_stage.html), and use them to answer the following questions.

 1. What is the purpose of Out-of-Order?
 2. Give a brief explanation of Scoreboarding and Tomasulo's Algorithm.
 What are the pros and cons of each?
 Which OoO strategy does CVA6 use?
 (Extra: [Tomasulo's original paper](https://ieeexplore.ieee.org/document/5392028))